thumbtack/slate/source/demand_api.html.md

 # Contact Us

-If you have any questions, feel free to reach out to us at partnerproducts-eng AT thumbtack DOT com
+If you have any questions, feel free to reach out to us at teampartnerships AT thumbtack DOT com